rgmarelli/devs-tossim/README.md

 Additionally, the simulator provides a simple user interface to control the simulation.
 This interface allows the user to control time during the simulation, for example: execute the simulation in real-time or as fast as possible.

-Finally, it should be noted, that the DEVS framework is a generic DEVS implementation in C++ that can be use to simulate systems not related to wireless sensor networks.
+Finally, it should be noted, that the DEVS framework is a generic DEVS implementation in C++ that can be used to simulate systems not related to wireless sensor networks.